Don Karp, May 30 2026

 Barrio San Pedro, Part One

 In this continuing monthly series on neighborhoods of Tepoztlán, I feature one of my favorites, Barrio San Pedro.
-I lived there from 2007-2008, and enjoyed the relative coolness and proximity to the national forest and trails, while at the same time, only a half hour downhill walk to the center of Tepoztlán.
-And it was a comparatively quiet neighborhood.
+I lived there from 2007-2008, and enjoyed the relative coolness and proximity to the National Forest and trails, while, at the same time, it's only a half-hour downhill walk to the center of Tepoztlán.
+And, it was a comparatively quiet neighborhood.

 This article will be in two parts.
-Part One covers mostly residential areas, while part two is more mountain trail oriented.
+Part One covers mostly residential areas, while Part Two is more mountain- and trail-oriented.

-Here is a general map of Tepoztlán with San Perdo circled to show its location northwest of the town center (taken from this article):
+Here is a general map of Tepoztlán with San Pedro circled to show its location northwest of the town center (taken from this article):

-Map of Barrio San Pedro with numbers corresponding to where I obtained images as shown below.
+Map of Barrio San Pedro with numbers corresponding to where I obtained the images in the article.
+Each map number comprises a section of photos.

-Tepoztlán, Morelos, Mexico.
-Left: The combi (vans subsidized for public transportation) station on Av Galena in the town center.
+Tepoztlán, Morelos, Mexico. ( Left: The combi (vans subsidized for public transportation) station on Av Galeana in the town center.
 Right: The combi I took to San Pedro.
-It ends in the small outlying village of Ocotes, past San Pedro.
-This is not numbered on the map, as it is located off of the bottom right of the map, on Av Galena.
+It ends up in the small outlying village of Ocotes, past San Pedro.
+This is not included with the map numbers.
+It is located off of the bottom right.)

 The trip uphill goes up Av Galeana and then snakes its way to the highway.
 After about fifteen minutes of riding on the combi, I got off at the outskirts of San Pedro at Café Montaña.